system-zero/system-zero/data/docs/zs.md

         $name=$(which ls)
         $name=$(ls / | grep usr)
         $name=${var}/${another_var}

 Quirks:
   A filename with embedded whitespace should be enclosed into double quotes.
   Also in this same case, filename completion stops if the filename is a directory.

   When tab completion returns more than one item, a hint that shows the number
   of items, is displayed to the right of the cursor.
 There is no way to display
   more than one item at once.
+This is a crucial missing feature!

   There is no job managment.

+  There is no language.

   There are should be many unhandled cases.
 </pre>